 Fraunhofer IPA – one of the Fraunhofer-Gesellschaft’s largest institutes – was founded in 1959 and employs almost 1000 workers.
-Our future and lead topics include the biointelligent value chain, digital transformation in the context of Industrie 4.0, energy storage systems, frugal manufacturing systems, artificial intelligence in automation, lightweight engineering and resource efficiency.
+Our leading and future topics include battery production, adding value through biointelligence, digital transformation, Frugal manufacturing systems, artificial intelligence for production and resilient value creation.

 The focus of research and development work at Fraunhofer IPA is on organizational and technological issues related to the manufacturing industry.
 We develop, test and implement methods, components and devices right up to complete machines and production lines.
 Fraunhofer IPA’s 15 specialist departments cover the entire field of manufacturing engineering.
 They are coordinated by six business units and work on an interdisciplinary basis with industrial enterprises from the following sectors: automotive, machinery & equipment, electronics & microsystems, energy, medical engineering & biotechnology and the process industry.

 Future is our product: sustainable, personalized and smart